-Knowledge Relate relevant knowledge of Catholic theology and practice Recognise the theological and pedagogical foundations of RE at primary level Identify significant issues in the Catholic school sector, with regard to education Exhibit an awareness of the religious experiences of an ecclesial community and wider culture.
-Skill Explore the insights of Catholic theology and practice.
-Compile lesson plans appropriate to the developmental level of children and in line with the proposed curriculum Construct classroom and school community rituals and prayer- service, consistent with the Catholic tradition education Employ the knowledge and skills necessary to deliver a religious education curriculum Consider, and critique if necessary, pedagogical and school practices, from the perspective of the Catholic tradition
+Relate relevant knowledge of Catholic theology and practice Recognise the theological and pedagogical foundations of RE a primary level Identify significant issues in the Catholic school sector, with regard to education Exhibit an awareness of the religious experiences of an ecclesial community and wider culture.
+Explore the insights of Catholic theology and practice.
+Compile lesson plans appropriate to the developmental level of children and in line with the proposed curriculum Construct classroom and school community rituals and prayerservice, consistent with the Catholic tradition

+CompetenceApply practices required for personal and professional development.
+Capable of synthesising Catholic theology and religious education Employ the knowledge and skills necessary to deliver a religious education curriculum Consider, and critique if necessary, pedagogical and school practices, from the perspective of the Catholic tradition Act as a self-motivated and reflective practitioner.